· 5 min read

 If your measurements are borderline or below normal, your body may be adapting in ways you don't even realize.
 These compensations are often visible when taking TIP or LPS measurements:

-• Floor of mouth elevation – The floor of the mouth visibly lifts when the tongue is raised.
+The floor visibly lifts when the tongue is raised

 Recognizing these signs can help determine if a closer evaluation of your tongue function is needed.
 Small restrictions can lead to long-term compensations that impact breathing, posture, and overall well-being.